 One of the three massive solar arrays that are now functional.

-of melting down.
+byproducts.
+This is still an improbable dream, but other sustainable energy sources are becoming more prominent.
+Super efficient fission reactors are already being planned and these produce more energy that conventional nuclear reactors, release less radioactive waste, and have little to no chance of melting down.
 Combined with the recent opening of the Ivanpah Solar Electric Generating System, the largest solar plant in the world, things are looking better for renewable energy sources.
 Perhaps someday soon Dickinson will be able to purchase its energy from a sustainable fusion or fission generator.